Policies

 You decide what Chalie can do

 Policies are Chalie’s permission system.
-Every action Chalie takes — sending an email, controlling a smart-home device, storing a memory — is governed by a policy rule that you control.
+Every action Chalie takes — sending an email, controlling a smart-home device, writing a file — is governed by a policy rule that you control.
 You decide what happens automatically, what needs your approval, and what is blocked entirely.

 Quick examples:

-• Block background tasks from ever deleting memories.
+• Block background tasks from ever deleting documents.

 The three states